 - 1. Disconnect machine from power source. - 2.
-Remove the dust hood from the front of the machine. - 3.
-You will notice the cutter, shown in Figure 23, is slightly off center of the spindle.
+Remove the dust hood from the front of the headstock.
+Release one end of the spring on the headstock (see Figure 13) and pull the headstock away from the machine until the cutter becomes more accessible. - 3.
+You will notice the cutter, shown in Figure 25, is slightly off center of the spindle.
 The spindle is eccentric and allows the cutter to be turned to a different position on the spindle.